How I charge. What I charge

 The amount I charge depends on how long it takes to deal with your matter.

 I do have a minimum charge.
 It is normally £80.
 I do not normally offer fixed quotations, but please see the next two headings

 How much does it cost to notarise a document?

 It is easy to say that it not possible to let you know how much I will charge until I have finished.
 But this does not help you to know what you are likely to have to pay.
 I do deal with same type of situations and documents repeatedly, and the following are some ‘rough and ready’ figures:

-- the average power of attorney normally takes 25–30 minutes (£87–105) (ie one that requires no amendment (other than minimal changes), discussion or interchanges with a client’s lawyer or others)
+- the average power of attorney normally costs between £100 to £120 (that is one that requires no amendment (other than minimal changes), discussion or more than one interchange with a client’s lawyer or others)

 - arranging for a document or documents to receive apostilles or be legalised See below

 I do provide estimates (and, in appropriate cases, a fixed price).
 But normally only after seeing any documents you have as well as any instructions that come with the documents.

 Over the telephone I can normally only provide a very rough guide as to what I will charge.
 At an appointment and when I see what needs to do exceeds what I stated I will inform you before I start work.